ITMDA-PROJECT/quote-prediction-app/README.md

 # 🏭 Quote Prediction App

 ## 📘 Overview
-The **Quote Prediction App** is a microservices-based system built for a manufacturing company to **optimize quote generation** using **machine learning**.
+The **Quote Prediction App** is a service-based Android app built for a manufacturing company to **optimize quote turnaround time estimates** using **machine learning**.
-By analyzing historical manufacturing data, the app predicts accurate quotes and reduces manual processing time — improving both **efficiency** and **pricing accuracy**.
+By analyzing historical manufacturing data, the app predicts accurate quotes and reduces manual processing time — improving both **efficiency** and **scheduling accuracy**.

 ---

 ## 🧩 Architecture
-The system follows a **microservices architecture** with a connected Android frontend:
+The system follows a **ervice-oriented architecture** with a connected Android frontend:

 - 🧑‍💼 **User Service** – Handles user registration, authentication, and authorization.
 - 💬 **Quote Service** – Manages quote requests, generation, and communication with the ML model.